 RHODE ISLAND NATURAL HISTORY SURVEY gathers and disseminates information on RI’s animals and plants, geology, and ecosystems to improve the management of natural resources, and support those dedicated to the ecology of RI.
-Among its programs are the Rhode Native Initiative which produces locally sourced native plants, an annual bio blitz and an invasive species portal.
+They hold an annual bio blitz, are currently engaged in a program to cultivate rare native plants.
+Their website offers an invasive species portal.

 RHODE ISLAND TREE COUNCIL aims to create healthy urban and community forests.
 They offer a Tree Stewardship program and their website provides resources about tree care.
 Their e-newsletter includes reports on temperatures and rainfall, updates on pests and diseases as well as other timely information.

 UNIVERSITY OF RHODE ISLAND MASTER GARDENER PROGRAM a part of URI’s Cooperative Extension, educates citizens in environmentally sound gardening practices.
 They offer resources and events and are engaged in a variety of gardening projects across the state.
 2019 marked the end of a 3 year focused effort on land stewardship.
 They also offer free soil testing at different times, places across the state, and have a hot line to answer questions about plants.